 - Sciences Po Rennes (France) - Politics

-- Universidade Nova de Lisboa (Portugal) - History
+- Universidade Nova de Lisboa (Portugal) - Politics and History

 - Universitat Autonoma de Barcelona (Spain) - Politics and History